NageenaS/StockApp/README.md

 # StockApp

-StockApp is a Flask-based application that aims to offer insights into stock market data by using APIs to dynamically retrieve and display stock information.
+StockApp is a Flask-based application designed to provide insights into stock market data.
+It utilizes APIs to dynamically fetch and display real-time stock information.
+This enables users to stay updated with the latest market trends and data.

 ## Features